-TO DISTRIBUTE DIRECT

-GRANTS FOR A SERIES OF

-TRUSTS AND FUNDS MANAGED

-DIRECTLY BY THE CHARITY
+TO DISTRIBUTE DIRECT GRANTS FOR A SERIES OF TRUSTS AND FUNDS MANAGED DIRECTLY BY THE CHARITY

-- Grant giving continues to be our largest single charitable activity with 39% being spent on providing direct grants to those struggling financially - Turn2us gave grants in 2015/16 to a total of 4,146 individuals from all funds managed directly by the charity - In 2015/16, the charity awarded a total of £2,454,931 from the Elizabeth Finn Fund and £2,989,496 from all funds managed directly by the charity - This Strategic Report demonstrates our impact through case studies.
+- Grant giving continues to be our largest single - Turn2us gave grants in 2015/16 to a total of 4,146 individuals from all funds - In 2015/16, the charity awarded a total of £2,454,931 from the Elizabeth Finn Fund and £2,989,496 from all funds managed directly by the charity - This Strategic Report demonstrates our impact through case studies.
 The charity is developing a full impact reporting standard and we are aiming to publish this in the 2017 Annual Report e are a relatively small charity that routinely punches above its weight by working with others to provide more support to those who need it.
 Volunteers have been central to this approach from the day that we started in